ukoda/lcd4linux-ax206/README.md

 It would appear values are evaluated in alphabetical order, not defintion order.
 I have not seen this behaviour documented anywhere.

+### New widget acting strange

+In creating a new widget it may act strangle.
+The problem occurs if you define your "typedef struct WIDGET_MYNEWWIDGET" wrong.
+Undocumented is that some code assumes your widget is a WIDGET_IMAGE so will be expecting things like 'gdImage' to be in the same place in your structure.
+Risk fields appear to be down to the 'visible' property.

 ## Building

 These are the additions to the generic instructions that I needed in able to build the project.